Skip to content

 Adding doors and drawers significantly increases the "dead weight" of the furniture.
 For closed storage, ensure the piece uses a reinforced base or central support leg.
 As noted in our What Makes a TV Stand “Good Quality”? guide, a wide stand with heavy wooden doors but no center support is a prime candidate for "sagging" over time.

 Closed cabinets increase torsional load and mid-span bending stress across the stand’s frame.
-Heavy wooden doors add forward rotational force when opened repeatedly.
-Over time, this can accelerate mid-span deflection if no center support leg is present.
+Heavy wooden doors add forward rotational force each time they are opened and closed.
+Closed cabinets concentrate weight and add moving door mass, so long spans without a center support leg are more prone to mid-span deflection under load over time.

 For load limits, anchoring guidance, and tip-over prevention that complements this structural discussion, see TV Stand Safety Explained: Weight Limits, Tip-Over Prevention, and Structural Integrity.